helenmdev/Goals-Manager/README.md

 # Goals Manager APP

-This repository contains the source code for the Goals Manager application, a full-stack project built with React for the front end, Node.js for the back end, and PostgreSQL as the database, mobile first oriented.
+This repository contains the source code for the Goals Manager application, a full-stack project built with React for the front end, Node.js for the back end, and PostgreSQL as the database, responsive and mobile first oriented.
 The application provides a comprehensive goal management system.

 ## Key Features